Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 ## INTEL GPU's

-Portable standalone build for Windows running INTEL GPUs or for running on your CPU only on the [releases page](https://github.com/Redtash1/ComfyUI-Windows-Intel-GPUs/releases/tag/v0.2.1).
+Portable standalone build for Windows running INTEL GPUs Only or for running on your CPU only available on the [releases page](https://github.com/Redtash1/ComfyUI-Windows-Intel-GPUs/releases/tag/v0.2.1) or Direct Download Link Below.

 ### Click Here | [Direct link to download](https://github.com/Redtash1/ComfyUI-Windows-Intel-GPUs/releases/download/v0.2.1/ComfyUI_Windows_Intel_Portable.7z)

-Once downloaded from link above make a folder that you want to extract with [7-Zip](https://7-zip.org) into, remember once you start installing stuff you can't move the folder.
+Once downloaded from link above make a folder that you want to extract it into with [7-Zip](https://7-zip.org), remember once you start installing stuff you can't move the folder.
 Make sure you put your ComfyUI checkpoints/models (the huge ckpt/safetensors files) in: ComfyUI\models\checkpoints folder.

 If you have trouble extracting it, right click the file -> properties -> unblock